The M!nder ReadMe

 Rain & Temperature

-Keep the M!nder out of rain and sub-zero (0 C) temperatures.
-Rain might well eventually damage it, and freezing cold will defeat its battery.
+Keep the M!nder out of prolonged rain and sub-zero (0 C) temperatures.
+Freezing cold will defeat its battery, and prolonged, heavy rain might eventually damage it.

 Storage